humberto-ortiz/megaprobe-lab/content/roberto-carlos.md

 : Reading scientific journals for my lab meeting presentation feb 22,2019

 2019.25.02
-: Learning how to use Julia and working with the polyester with Briknie Baez
+: Learning how to use Julia and working with the polyester libary with Briknie Baez

+2019.05.03
+: I'll change from specific day status update to a weekly better structured type of update.

+### Week Mar 4 - Mar 8/2019
++ Almost finished reading "The Cartoon Guide to Genetics" with hopes that it will help me understand better the biology part of the research.
++ Started doing the escambron protocols tutorial.
++ Will follow Angel's advice on setting a goal each week.
++ Current goal: Finish atleast the second part of the tutorial.